 - Cannot have an underside higher than 5cm

-- Must have an underside that is flat
+- Must have a flat underside

 - Cannot include any ‘outdoor’ style, such as hiking boots

-Deadlift slippers fit all of the shoe specifications required for competition.
+Weightlifting slippers fit all of the shoe specifications required for competition.

 6. It’s Slip Resistant